nephio-project/docs/content/en/docs/neo-porch/1_overview/_index.md

 Think of kpt as "package management for Kubernetes configurations", similar to how [apt](https://en.wikipedia.org/wiki/APT_(software)) or [yum](https://en.wikipedia.org/wiki/Yum_(software)) works for software packages but in this case, it deals with YAML files that define Kubernetes resources.

 ### What is a KPT package?

+simply a directory/folder with a kpt file and some yaml files?

 | Concept           | Description                                                                                           |
 | ----------------- | ----------------------------------------------------------------------------------------------------- |